Construction reading through insurance documents

 D&O Insurance

-Corporate Liability Cover: This is generally an optional cover protecting the company in respect of defence costs and certain liabilities arising out of civil and criminal actions.
-It can be extended to include employment practice claims such as; unfair dismissal, race, sex, age, and disability discrimination.
+This is an optional extension that protects the company itself against defence costs and certain liabilities arising from civil and criminal actions.
+It can also be extended to cover employment practice claims, including unfair dismissal and discrimination on the grounds of race, sex, age or disability.

 The Companies Act